akinsolasalami/MechaCar_Statistical_Analysis/README.md

 1. Lot 2 has a p-value of 0.61  with a true mean of 1500.2.
 The null hypothesis can't be rejected. the sample mean and population mean are statistically similar.

 1. Lot 3 takes a different route than the earlier lots. we have a low p-value of 0.04 and a sample mean of 1496.14.
 We can hence reject the null hypothesis because the p-value is lower than our accepted significance level.

+## Study Design: MechaCar vs Competition
+This study would involve collecting data on MechaCar and comparable models from different competitors.

+Collecting data for comparable models across other competitiors for the following metrics:

+Metrics
+1. Selling Price
+1. Horse Power
+1. Maintenance Cost
+1. Lifespan of cars
+1. Safety Feature Rating
+1. Resale Value

+Hypothesis: Null and Alternative
+Null Hypothesis (Ho): MechaCar is priced correctly based on its performance and life cycle.
+Alternative Hypothesis (Ha): MechaCar is NOT priced correctly based on performance and life cycle.

+Statistical Tests
+Multiple Linear regressions to see correletion with the selling price and other factors with different models as well.